 Making a call after processing a message

-A postmessage webhook makes a call to an external service or application every time a response is rendered by the assistant.
-The external service can process the assistant output before it is sent to the channel.
+A post-message webhook calls an external service or application every time that the assistant renders a response.
+The external service can process the assistant's output before it is sent to the channel.

-You can add a postmessage webhook to your assistant if you want the webhook to be triggered before each message response is shown to the customer.
+You can add a post-message webhook to your assistant if you want to trigger the webhook before each message response is shown to the customer.

-You can use this webhook in coordination with the premessage webhook.
-For example, if you use the premessage webhook to strip personally identifiable information from the customer's input, you can use the postmessage webhook to add it back.
-If you use the premessage webhook to translate the customer's input to the language of the assistant, you can use the postmessage webhook to translate the response into the customer's language before it is returned.
+You can use this webhook in coordination with the pre-message webhook.
+For example, if you use the pre-message webhook to strip personally identifiable information from the customer's input, you can use the post-message webhook to add it back.
+If you use the pre-message webhook to translate the customer's input to the assistant's language, you can use the post-message webhook to translate the response into the customer's language before returning it.
 For more information, see Making a call before processing a message.

 For environments where private endpoints are in use, keep in mind that a webhook sends traffic over the internet.